This is a widget area - you can put some widgets here by going to Appearance --> Widgets.

 After three more building expansions; one under Martin Liebman, another under Joel Girsky and the last under Alan Reid, Monique Mensch and Ed Rudofsky, SHJC has blossomed into the beautiful Shul we have all come to know and love.

 We again find ourselves very fortunate to have the services of our affable and caring Rabbi Ian Jacknis and his incredible wife, Suri.
-Our cup runneth over with our artistic and creative Hazzan, Randall Levin and his lovely wife, Emily Levin.
 A whole new generation continues to grow, learn, share our sorrows and celebrate our simhas at SHJC.
+Many of our congregant members in fact grew up at our synagogue and have chosen SHJC as their adult place of worship.